sifive/riscv-isa-sim-lib-demo/src/sw/README.md

 A simple multi-core RISC-V test program where:
 - Core 0: Reads data from memory (0x40000000), performs vector addition, and stores the sum back
 - Other cores: Enter sleep state (WFI)
-- Program completion is signaled by writing 0x5555 to finisher address
+- Program completion is signaled by writing to finisher address (SCR_BASE + 0x8)

 ## Prerequisites